anicholakos/complete_fxos_tutorial/source/episode02.rst

 Firefox OS supports 2 kinds of applications: **Hosted Apps** and **Packaged Apps**.

-**Hosted Apps** are those that are hosted at a web url.
-All the files that compose the app, i.e. HTML, JS, CSS, images, etc, are all present at the hosted url itself.
+**Hosted Apps** are those that are hosted at a web URL.
+All the files that compose the app, like HTML, JS, CSS, images, are all present at the hosted URL itself.
 No file is present on the device and the device will need to be connected to the internet to use it.
-There are mechanisms now in HTML5 like AppCache that allow you to cache assets of the file locally though for most purposes, we will assume that hosted apps are completely present online.
+There are mechanisms now in HTML5 like `AppCache <https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache>`__ that allow you to cache assets of the file locally though for most purposes, we will assume that hosted apps are completely present online.

 The advantage of hosted apps is that you can update them easily and all your